You can do more than volunteer. You can help rewrite a story.

 We are New Lens Travel.

 We don’t send hundreds of people abroad every year.
-And we don’t do cookie cutter placements and feel-good promises.
+And we don’t do cookie cutter volunteer placements and feel-good promises.

 Join us in shifting the one-sided narrative that’s already out there.